 In the Realm of Hungry Ghosts: Close Encounters with Addict

-We could not agree more with Mr. Vance's last sentence.
+We could not agree more with Ms. Spencer.
 The consequences of ACEs often include incarceration related to drug or alcohol abuse.
 Often, the incarcerations are repeated, as if the door of the jail is revolving.

 Taking seriously the impact of ACEs demands they be measured and, once measured, that appropriate interventions are available to those who score high enough to be at risk for bad outcomes, especially substance abuse.